mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+After the final convolution layer, it flattens the previous output, adds dropout and adds 4 dense layers.
+The dense layers use ReLU activation to introduce nonlinearity.

+Prior to going through the network, the images are normalized, and cropped using two lambda functions.
+Keras's built-in Cropping2D layer did not work on the deployment machine, which is why I implemented a Lambda function to achieve the s ame result.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+As mentioned before, I used a dropout layer (with 50% retention rate), to avoid overfitting.
+I introduced it rather early in the model, but I do remember it helping with overfitting.

+In addition, I found it useful to reset the start learning rate of the optimizer when finetuning the model (see next section).

+Also, when introducing new data to help the car in tricky situations (e.g., give new training data based on a tricky bend), I found it a must to train the network with all data.
+The model seems to learn a new function when only giving it this "exception handling training data".

+I used scikits's built-in function to split my data between train and validation sets.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, however, I did use a start learning of 0.001.
+In addition, when fine-tuning successful models, I found it useful to reset the the start learning rate to 0.001 to avoid overfitting.

+I used 10 epochs for the initial model and 4 epochs for refined versions.

+I played around with batch sizes as well and found that the largest number I tried (512) achieved significant better results.

+I used 33% of all data as validation data.

 #### 4. Appropriate training data